Maryland has five regions. They are the Western Region, Capital Region, Central Region, Southern Region and the Eastern Shore Region.

 Someone once counted 200 distinct neighborhoods in Baltimore - among them the maritime community of Fells Point, Little Italy and fashionable Mount Vernon Place.
 The popular neighborhood of Federal Hill was named for a huge celebration the residents held in honor of the ratification of the federal Constitution.
 The cannon on the hill overlooking the Inner Harbor is a reminder of the Civil War, when federal troops seized the railroads and occupied Baltimore and Annapolis to keep Maryland in the Union and to prevent Washington, D.C., from being surrounded by Confederate states.

-Since it was redeveloped by James Rouse in the late 1970s, millions of people have come to see Baltimore's Inner Harbor, where they can ride the elevator 27 stories to the Top of the World Observation Level and Museum in the World Trade Center, explore the inside of the World War II submarine Torsk and visit sharks, dolphins, sea turtles and thousands of other aquatic animals at the National Aquarium in Baltimore.
+Since it was redeveloped by James Rouse in the late 1970s, millions of people have come to see Baltimore's Inner Harbor, where they can ride the elevator 27 stories to the Top of the World Observation Level and Museum in the World Trade Center, explore the inside of four historical ships, the US Sloop-of-War Constellation, the US Submarine Torsk, the US Coast Guard Cutter Taney, and the Lightship Chesapeake, and visit sharks, dolphins, sea turtles and thousands of other aquatic animals at the National Aquarium in Baltimore.
 Across the harbor, the Maryland Science Center has hands-on exhibits on science.
 Visitors to the Inner Harbor also can see the Pride of Baltimore II when she is in town.
 This fast-sailing 160-foot topsail schooner is a replica of the famous Baltimore Clippers, who earned their reputation by capturing hundreds of British merchant ships during the War of 1812.
 Nearby, the kid-powered museum, Port Discovery, is where three floors of interactive fun await kids of all ages.

 Baltimore also has been a center of art, music, literature and culture for many years.
 It is home to the oldest music school in the United States, the Peabody Conservatory of Music, as well as the Baltimore Symphony Orchestra and the Baltimore Opera.
 Our country's oldest museum building, the Peale Museum, was built in Baltimore by painter Rembrandt Peale in 1814.
 At the Walters Art Gallery, you'll see rooms that remind you of an ancient castle with suits of armor for men and horses, an eight-story tapestry, Egyptian mummies, and much more.
 Paintings by Picasso and Cezanne are among the many works of art at the Baltimore Museum of Art.
 The museum also has a modern art collection, as well as art from Africa, Oceania and Asia.
 The American Visionary Art Museum has exhibits of paintings and objects created by "visionary" or "untrained" artists.